cusey/SeaSideBank/README.md

 ### Database Server

-Run 'node server.js' to start the database server.
+Change diectories 'cd src/db' the run 'node server.js' to start the database server.
 Navigate to 'http://localhost:4000/api/get_accounts' to get a JSON list of account information.

 ## Code scaffolding